dykyivladk1/PR/README.md

 The weights for the 'BEATS' model are corrupted in the official repository of 2023.
 Ensure you download the pretrained BEATS model for extracting embeddings from the following link:
 [Download BEATS Pretrained Model](https://onedrive.live.com/?authkey=%21AGOyB4YHPatKU%2D0&id=6B83B49411CA81A7%2125958&cid=6B83B49411CA81A7&parId=root&parQt=sharedby&o=OneUp)

+In original code, they use older versions of PyTorch, and before loading the weights I have modified the file `cd DESED_task/recipes/dcase2023_task4_baseline/local/beats/BEATs.py`, particularly this line checkpoint = torch.load(cfg_path, weights_only=False).

+The code for downloading all specified datasets, has some problems with missing files, so it is better to download files manually and place them in the `data` folder.

 ---